-Everybody who has been in the High-A writer in the the Philadelphia Press, more whiskey, or whatever the vin du mentioned as a dry fact, not as an additionai reason for going to the mountains.
+Everybody who has been in the Highlands of Scotland, or any other mountain land, and tried the experiment, knows that he can drink with impunity much more whiskey, or whatever the vin du pays may be, than he can drink at home.
+This, it may be as well to observe, is mentioned as a dry fact, not as an additionai reason for going to the mountains.